meatnordrink/notebook/ads/ads.md

 ### FB:
 * What is the best strategy for introducing a new ad variation?
 In existing group, as own group?
 How about totally new creative?
 (Should I a/b, if I still can?)
 * I've been hesitant to turn off ads which are performing less well, but still okay, within a group, for fear that, when the currently more successful ad has to spend more of the budget, it's performance will decline as well; and as the algorithm may be adapting the ad for slightly different groups, it will actually result in reduced spend overall.
 Is this correct?
 What's the best way to respond to an ad that's performing particularly well within a FB ad set?
+* RE: Regional targeting - the ideas is I'm supposed to exclude NY targeting from my other campaigns, yeah, so I'm not competing against myself?
+But is it a good idea to turn off advertising in a large market, with a campaign with lots of accumulated learning, in favor of a campaign with no learning, and with a very different pitch?
+(The changes are not small.)
 ### GA:
+* Google Regional Targeting: Does this make any sense?
+No one searches "depression in New York", really.
+Seasonal Depression might be regionally specific; but won't searching be self-selecting?
+(Like, if someone searches it, I don't really care where they are; not many people in areas that don't have seasonal changes are going to do the search.)
+So I'm kinda' assuming this doesn't apply to us.
+* I'm using Target CPA on Google Ads, which supposedly uses "smart bidding."
+Will this take locations most likely to convert into account automatically, or is geo-targeting still necessary?

 # FB

+***Notes of the moment:*** Consider following Adexpresso's suggestion to start new campaigns using CBO at a smaller budget for 4-7 days to let the algorithm figure shit out before scaling.

 ### Tested:
 * Broader (2-5%) lookalike (failed badly.)